Nikxy/nikxy.dev/content/blog/auth-service/index.md

 1. When code is pushed into the master branch, Gogs sends a webhook into Jenkins.
 2. Jenkins pulls the latest changes and starts the pipeline.
 3. Pipeline runs unit tests and integration tests using AWS SAM as a local deployment and Localstack as an emulation for the Secrets Manager and DynamoDB.
-4. If the tests passed without failing the pipeline uses AWS SAM to deploy the Cloudformation template and the code.
+4. If the tests passed the pipeline uses AWS SAM to deploy the Cloudformation template and the code.

 ### Jenkinsfile
 I will show the important parts here, if you want to see the full Jenkins file: